-The most commonly observed snakes across the Estate are:
+The most commonly observed snakes across Oakdale West are:

-- Red-bellied black snake (Pseudechis porphyriacus); and - Eastern brown snake (Pseudonaja textilis).
+- Pseudechis porphyriacus (red-bellied black snake); and - Pseudonaja textilis (eastern brown snake).

-A tiger snake (Notechis scutatus) was reportedly seen on a stockpile during construction but was not accurately identified and potential a banded form of the eastern brown snake.
+A tiger snake (Notechis scutatus) was reportedly seen on a stockpile during construction but was not accurately identified and potentially a banded form of the eastern brown snake.